 Keep in mind the following:

 - Advise your users not to turn off Find My iPhone/iPad.
-Don’t perform a full wipe from the device.
+Don’t do a full wipe from the device.
 In either of those cases, the user is prompted to enter the iCloud account password.
 After account validation, the user won’t see an Activate iPhone/iPad screen after erasing all content and settings.

 - For a device with a generated Activation lock bypass code and with the Activation lock enabled: If you can’t bypass the Activate iPhone/iPad page after a Full Wipe, there is no need to delete the device from XenMobile Server.
 Either you or the user can contact Apple support to unblock the device directly.

 - During a hardware inventory, XenMobile Server queries a device for an Activation lock bypass code.
-If a bypass code is available, the device sends it to XenMobile Server.
+If a bypass code is available, the device sends it to the XenMobile Server.
 Then, to remove the bypass code from the device, send the Activation Lock Bypass security action from the XenMobile Server console.
 At that point, XenMobile Server and Apple have the bypass code required to unblock the device.

 - The Activation Lock Bypass security action relies on the availability of an Apple service.
 If the action doesn’t work, you can unblock a device as follows.
 On the device, manually enter the credentials of the iCloud account.
 Or, leave the user name field empty and type the bypass code in the password field.
 To look up the bypass code, go to Manage > Devices, select the device, click Edit, and click Properties.
 The Activation lock bypass code is under Security information.